-At the Latitude 44 Gallery Framing Decor, based in Toronto’s Junction neighbourhood, we represent Canadian artists in all forms of media.
+At Latitude 44 Gallery Framing Decor, based in Toronto’s Junction neighbourhood, we represent Canadian artists in all forms of media.
 Whether you’re looking for fine art, or custom framing, we can do it all.
-Take a look at works from local, national and international artists.
+Take a look at works from local and national artists.

 Paula studied glass at Sheridan College in Ontario, Canada.
 She earned a BFA(hons)glass at the University of Sunderland in the United Kingdom.
 She has worked with a diverse group of internationally established artists which has allowed her to diversify and develop her work in other countries.

 Paula explores the technical process of three-dimensional sculptural sandcasting, hot glass, and kiln casting She combines mixed mediums and found objects as part of her creative process to create tactile, erotic sculptures.

 Paula’s work has always shown passion towards the human form as well as a fascination with the emotions which animate it.
 For someone interacting with one of these sculptures, the beauty and lyricism combine with an energy and tension which gives a dramatic qualify to her work.

 One can appreciate my sculptures as a celebration of creation, regeneration and mortality.
 I create my own cultural identity in which the visual codes of my subconscious become reanimated.
 I creatively reconstruct the past and redefine its meaning.